koffi7/random-password-generator/README.md

 # random-password-generator
-Program for random passwords generation based on criteria defined by the user
+Program written in Python for random passwords generation based on criteria defined by the user